Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- Tampa Bay and its opponents have combined to put up more than 46 points in 12 of 17 games this season.
+- Tampa Bay and its opponents have gone over the current 46-point total in 12 of 17 games (70.6%) this season.

-- Philadelphia and its opponents have combined to score more than 46 points in 10 of 18 games this season.
+- Philadelphia's games have gone over 46 points in 10 of 18 chances this season.

-- The two teams combine to average 56.2 points per game, 10.2 more than the over/under in this contest.
+- The combined points per game average of the two teams, 56.2, is 10.2 points more than Sunday's over/under.

-- These two squads combine to allow 43.4 points per game, 2.6 fewer than this contest's over/under.
+- These two squads combine to surrender 43.4 points per game, 2.6 fewer than this contest's over/under.

 - Buccaneers games this season feature an average total of 49.4 points, a number 3.4 points higher than Sunday's over/under.